Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring

 \section{Introduction}

-In life testing experiments often the data are censored.
 Type-I and Type-II are the two most popular censoring schemes which are in use for any life testing experiment.
 Two mixtures of Type-I and Type-II censoring schemes are known as hybrid censoring schemes.
 If the experiment terminates as soon as either the $R$-th failure or the pre-specified censoring time $T$ occurs, type-I hybrid censoring scheme has been performed.
 In type-II hybrid censoring scheme, the experiment terminates when the latter of the $R$-th failure and the censoring time $T$ occurs.
 Denote the $i$-th order statistic from a random sample of size $n$ by $X_{i:n}$.
 Thus, in type-I hybrid censoring scheme, one observes $X_{1:n},\cdots ,X_{r:n}$ when $X_{r:n}\leq \min\{X_{R:n},T\}$ and $X_{r+1:n}> \min\{X_{R:n},T\}$.
 Under this scheme, the experiment may be terminated too early resulting in very few failures.
 Under type-II hybrid censoring scheme, the experiment terminates when $X_{1:n},\cdots ,X_{r:n}$ are observed for which $X_{r:n}\leq \max\{X_{R:n},T\}$ and $X_{r+1:n}> \max\{X_{R:n},T\}$.
 In both hybrid censoring schemes, the failure number $R$ and censoring time $T$ are pre-fixed.\